This blog may contain affiliate links. Read our disclosure policy for more info.

 Lake Cowichan is the perfect holiday destination on Vancouver Island.
 This town is aptly named after its stunning lake, which is surrounded by breathtaking scenery and plenty of relaxing and fun things to do.
 It’s one of my favorite spots to visit on the island.

-In the summer, the town explodes with visitors who come to enjoy the lake in awesome weather.
+In the summer, the town explodes with visitors who come to enjoy the top BC attractions this lake has to offer.
 It gets busier than you might expect – which is what happened on our last visit.
 Thankfully, we have tons of info on the best things to do as well as places to stay.
 That way, you can sit back and enjoy your holiday.

 So keep reading for the best things to do in Lake Cowichan as well as our other tips about visiting!